 1.1 The Police, Fire and Crime Commissioner for Northamptonshire (the Commissioner) seeks to provide a high standard of service to the public for all matters which are within the roles, functions and responsibilities of the Commissioner.
 This Complaints Procedure has the following purposes:

-(a) to reassure the public that any reasonable complaint made about the performance or conduct of a member of staff of the Commissioner will be impartially and thoroughly investigated within an appropriate timescale;
+(a) to reassure the public that any reasonable complaint made about the performance or conduct of a member of staff of the Office of the Police, Fire and Crime Commissioner will be dealt with impartially and within an appropriate timescale,

 (b) to ensure that Police, Fire and Crime Commissioner staff members who are subject to a complaint have adequate rights and safeguards during the course of investigation of the complaint and any subsequent disciplinary procedures (if appropriate); and